 Ineffective employee communication stems from a poorly aligned strategy, a failure to execute the strategy, using the wrong communication vehicle, bad timing, and even nuances such as word choice or tone of voice.
 Its impact increases the chances for misunderstandings, damages relationships, breaks trust and increases anger and hostility.

-Here's an outline of what ineffective communication looks like in a workplace.
+Here's an outline of what ineffective communication looks like in a workplace:

 2. Bad communication practices

-3. Unsuccessful collaboration
+3. Poor collaboration

-4. Poor connectivity
+4. Poor customer relations

 Remember that the whole point here is to turn your company into a thriving community internally and externally.
 Accentuating the company culture allows your employees to experience what the company stands for and aligns them with the company vision.